assetto-corsa-web/acweb/README.md

 4. start it

 For Docker pull the latest release, execute the migration script(s) and start it.

+## Login

+On first startup, acweb creates a default user called "root" with password "root". **Please change the password right after your first login!**

 ## Adding tracks and cars